-Backorders are a very good guide to us and help ensure you'll get the Anorak you want when we again make them, probably September 2020.
+Backorders are a very good guide to us and help ensure you'll get the Anorak you want, at least once we get our Fabric:

 The Anorak is a traditional design of the first inhabitants of North America's Arctic Region.
-I designed Al's Anorak for relatively active wear over one light wool base layer in temperatures as high as 70-80F (21-27C) and as low as 10-20F (-12 to -7C), but this depends on a whole lot of variables.
+I designed Al's Anorak for relatively active wear over one light wool base layer in temperatures as high as 70-80F (21-27C) and as low as 10-20F (-12 to -7C), but this depends on many variables.

 Some people just love a pullover.
 Our Anorak is suitable for a huge variety of outdoor activities and social settings, and can protect in fairly serious cold without much layering underneath.
 Some of the most hardcore folks going, including many in the Military, favor this Anorak.
 It was a surprise that instructors at the US Air Force Arctic Survival School (the Cool School, Eielson Air Force Base) near Fairbanks, Alaska, preferred the MidWeight Anorak to the FullWeight Anorak.
 Military Personnel and other outdoor professionals usually focus on the Anorak.

 Available in both our FullWeight Jacquard and MidWeight Jacquard Fabrics ...
-FullWeight Anoraks are available in the following colors: Black, Drab, Duff and Lynx Pattern ...
-MidWeight Anoraks are available in Drab and Lynx Pattern.
-The color palette can be seen among the Anorak product photos.
+FullWeight Anoraks are made in the following colors: Black, Drab, Duff and Lynx Pattern ...
+MidWeight Anoraks are made in Drab and Lynx Pattern.
+The color palette can be seen among the Anorak product photos on this page

 Sleeves are long enough to allow most people to pull their hands inside so there is less need for gloves